composer/composer/doc/05-repositories.md

 cannot be resolved by these means, it is assumed to be `dev-master`.

-The local package will be symlinked if possible, in which case the output in the console will read `Symlinked from ../../packages/my-package`.
+The local package will be symlinked if possible, in which case the output in the console will read `Symlinking from ../../packages/my-package`.
 If symlinking is _not_ possible the package will be copied.
 In that case, the console will output `Mirrored from ../../packages/my-package`.